 However, it’s important to understand that filing an appeal does not automatically delay your suspension or revocation.
 Your driving privileges may still be affected before the appeal hearing occurs, meaning you could be unable to drive until the court makes its ruling.
 If the court ultimately finds insufficient evidence to uphold the suspension, your license can be reinstated, but only after you have already served part of your suspension.

-If you hire a Combs Waterkotte DWI administrative hearing lawyer in the Jefferson City, MO area, you aren’t just choosing the ideal DWI administrative hearing lawyer lawyer in Jefferson City, MO and beyond – you are protecting your license, your rights, your freedom, and your future.
-Along with esteemed DWI administrative hearing lawyers, our legal team is available 24/7 and offers expertise in the following areas for residents in Jefferson City and beyond:
+When you choose a Combs Waterkotte DWI administrative hearing lawyer in the Jefferson City, MO area, you’re not just selecting a top-rated DWI administrative hearing lawyer lawyer in Jefferson City, MO and beyond – you are safeguarding your license, your rights, your freedom, and your future.
+Along with esteemed DWI administrative hearing attorneys, our legal team is available 24/7 and provides expertise in the following areas for Jefferson City, MO residents:

-Act Now—Speak with a Jefferson City, MO DWI Administrative Hearing Lawyer Today to Keep Your Driving Privileges
+Time is Running Out—Get a Jefferson City, MO DWI Administrative Hearing Lawyer on Your Side to Keep Your Driving Privileges

 A DWI/DUI arrest in Jefferson City, MO doesn’t just mean criminal charges—it puts your driver’s license at immediate risk.
 You have only 15 days to request a DWI administrative hearing, or else your license suspension or revocation will go into immediate effect—with no option to appeal.
 Act fast to hire a Jefferson City, MO DWI administrative hearing lawyer to give yourself the best chance at keeping your driving privileges.

-Call Combs Waterkotte as soon as possible at (314) 900-HELP or reach out online for a free case review where we can get to work on a defense to get you the best possible outcome in Jefferson City, MO.
+Call Combs Waterkotte now at (314) 900-HELP or reach out online for a no-obligation case review where we can get to work on a defense to get you the best possible outcome in Jefferson City, MO.